tomuxmon/bevy_roguelike/README.md

 impl ItemType for SomeItemType {}
 ```

-`bevy_inventory` is really minimal and it does not contain any bevy systems and the is no plugin for it.
-To use it just throw it into your workspace or just copy paste what you need.
-If you have some suggestions or know something better that I could throw in as a replacement please mention it in the discussions.
+`bevy_inventory` is really minimal and it does not contain any bevy systems also there is no plugin for it.
+To use it just copy it into your workspace or just copy paste what you actually need.
+If you have some suggestions or know something better that I could use instead please mention it in the discussions.

 ## bevy inventory ui